TheArkive/CallTipsForAll/README.md

 Check [Language_CallTip_Design_Help.txt](./Language_CallTip_Design_Help.txt) for help on how to design call tips for another language.

+## Languages Supported
+* AutoHotkey v1.1.32
+* AutoHotkey v2.0-a108

 AHK v1 and v2 call tips have been created, and are quite comprehensive, but not 100% complete.
 AHK v2 is currently the most complete.
 At a minimum basic commands and built-in functions should be complete for AHK v1 and v2.

+For AHK v1:
-Most of what remains is objects (mostly arrays) resulting from functions and/or commands.
+Most of what remains for AHK v1 is objects (mostly arrays) resulting from functions and/or commands.

+For AHK v2:
+Little things like the `Pos` and `ClientPos` object related to GUI objects are unfinished in AHK v2, and a few more instances of built-in functions returning arrays needs to be added as well.

 AutoHotkey CHM help files are included in this release, but you can of course replace them with your local copy if desired.